rust-lang/book/nostarch/chapter08.md

 let h = s1[0];
 ```

-Attempting to use indexing syntax with a `String`
+Listing 8-19: Attempting to use indexing syntax with a `String`

 This code will result in the following error: